geomarker-io/geoinformatics_and_population_health_in_R/README.md

 ## Description

-This workshop is designed for R beginners who wish to conduct reproducible research using geoinformatics and epidemiology methods with publicly available health and geospatial data.
+This workshop is designed for `R` beginners who wish to conduct reproducible research using geoinformatics and epidemiology methods with publicly available health and geospatial data.
 Participants will gain a general understanding of the software tools available and learn how to explore and learn them further on their own.
-Additionally, participants will gain applied experience through a "hands on" session using R. Over the course of one day, we will cover:

-1. Brief introduction/refresher to `R` and the `tidyverse`
-2. Why to use R for reproducible research, including R Markdown and integrated data import, analysis, and reporting
-2. Introduction to using R for geoinformatics and GIS, including data import/export, interactive mapping, and GIS feature extraction
-3. How to access and use publicly available health and geospatial data in R to conduct an epidemiologic analysis

-The course will culminate in an applied example in which attendees will analyze the relationship between a geospatial measure and health outcome of their choosing.
-The entire project, including data import, exposure assessment, exploratory data analysis, mapping, statistical analysis, and reporting, will be conducted within R.
+Additionally, participants will gain applied experience through a "hands on" session using `R`.
+Over the course of one day, we will cover (1) an introduction to geoinformatics for epidemiology, (2) a `tidyverse` and `R` refresher, (3) why to use `R` for reproducible research, (4) using spatial data within `R`, and (5) creating maps in `R`.
+The course will culminate in an applied example in which attendees will analyze the relationship between community material deprivation and pediatric hospital utilization.
+The entire project, including data import, exposure assessment, exploratory data analysis, mapping, statistical analysis, and reporting, will be conducted within `R`.

 ## Course Requirements